subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 9.0.3
+## 10.0.0
+    - Compatibility to TYPO3 12.4
     - EZB:
-        - Reduces amount of requests to API.
+        - Details:
+            - Fixed problems with subjects
+            - Categorys added.
+        - Search:
+            - removed last "AND" or "OR" in the text, if it is the last or only element
-        - Fixed wrong doamin of ezb
+        - List: Fixed lc tag.

 Tested with
     - TYPO3 11.15.12